JD's Midlife Tools For Living Practices, LLC

 JD’s Midlife Tools For Living Practices, Holland, MI Offering Heartfelt care, Compassion and Coping Tools!

-I’ve noticed that certain thoughts will often catch hold of me and I begin counting on a thought to come to be a reality.
-I grab hold and own the thought, begin thinking it just has to happen, that it is meant to be, or that somehow I know the outcome will be “it”.
-I even begin planning for it in a way, seeing a series of events all linked to it like a movie in my brain.
+I’ve noticed that certain thoughts will often catch hold of me and I begin counting on a thought to become a reality.
+It’s like I grab hold and own the thought, begin thinking it just has to happen, that it is meant to be, or that somehow, I know the outcome will be “it”.
+Might even begin planning for ‘it’ in a way, seeing a series of events all linked to ‘it’ like a movie in my brain.

-As life unfolds my thinking generally turns out to be nothing more than that movie in my brain.
-And I will experience some disappointment, or anger, or relief, or sadness because what I thought and grabbed hold of didn’t actually happen.
+But as life unfolds my thinking of how or what ‘it’s’ goanna be like generally turns out to be nothing more than a movie in my brain.
+One that I created too.
+And I might even experience some disappointment, or anger, or relief, or sadness because what I thought and grabbed hold of didn’t actually happen.

-In my quiet time I can more clearly see how I create pain by living in that movie in brain.
-In this quiet space I can tap into my inner wisdom and my wise mind comes forth to help me see my thoughts as nothing more than simple thoughts that I can let go of to float down that endless stream of thoughts going through my mind each day.
+Sitting quietly, I can tap into my inner wisdom and my wise mind comes forth.
+And I am able to see my thought as nothing more than simple thought.
+It’s not real, not tangible, it’s just a thought.
+If it’s just a thought I can choose to let go of it and allow it to float down that endless stream of thoughts going through my mind each day all day long.

-How do you create stillness and connect with your wise mind?
+How do you create stillness, quiet space and connect with your wise mind?

 We are in the midst of a winter snow storm on this Valentine’s Day here in West Michigan.
 The snow will blow so fiercely I can’t see my neighbor’s house across the street one minutes then quiets a bit to swirl and dance outside my window the next.
 And it is cold!
 It is a good day to stay snuggled up inside.